ketanmewara/Phishing-Domain-Detection/README.md

 <img width="923" alt="phishing1" src="https://user-images.githubusercontent.com/69419106/202852023-b8dadec5-76e1-4309-a9d1-55d4aebd55af.png">
 <img width="913" alt="phishing2" src="https://user-images.githubusercontent.com/69419106/202852028-ea53e0c9-d3b0-4fce-a777-aab753dd69ee.png">

-Phishing is a type of fraud in which an attacker impersonates a reputable company or person in order to get sensitive information such as login credentials or account information via email or other communication channels.
-Phishing is popular among attackers because it is easier to persuade someone to click a malicious link that appears to be authentic than it is to break through a computer's protection measures.
-The mail goal is to predict whether the domains are real or malicious.
-Approach: The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
+Phishing is a type of fraud where an attacker pretends to be someone or something they're not, such as a company or person, in order to get sensitive information.
+It can be done by email and other communication channels.
+Phishing is popular among attackers because it's easier to trick people into clicking a link that looks like it's from a legitimate source to access to a computer's protections.
+The main goal is to identify or predict whether the domain is real or malicious.

-### Approach: The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
+### Approach: Data Exploration, Data Cleaning, Feature Engineering, Model Building, Model Testing and Model Deployement.

 ### For Feature Engineering show:-